curl/curl/docs/libcurl/opts/CURLOPT_UNRESTRICTED_AUTH.md

 # AVAILABILITY

-Along with HTTP
+Along with HTTP and SIEVE.

 # RETURN VALUE

-Returns CURLE_OK if HTTP is supported, and CURLE_UNKNOWN_OPTION if not.
+Returns CURLE_OK if HTTP or SIEVE are supported, and CURLE_UNKNOWN_OPTION if not.